-NUTRITION AND FITNESS - 11, 12 - 1 semester 1/2 credit Prerequisite: None; This course fulfills the Physical Education requirement.
 This one-semester course is an integrated program which incorporates the principles of foods and nutrition.
 The student will analyze his/ her diet, prepare nutritious foods, and participate in a variety of fitness and stress management activities.
 Each student will participate in a health and fitness evaluation at the beginning of the semester and will then establish his/her own fitness and nutritional goals for the semester.
 Activities include: computer diet analysis, selection and preparation of low fat foods and menus, running, walking, aerobics, other fitness related activities, and listening to speakers related to health and fitness.
 Each student will receive .5 credit per semester for successful completion of the program.
-This course can not be repeated for PE credit but may be repeated for FCS credit in which an additional PE course would need to be scheduled.
+This course can NOT be repeated for PE credit (but may be repeated for FCS credit).
+PEER TUTOR - 11, 12 - 1 semester 1/2 credit Junior and Senior peer partners will be matched up with a student with special needs.
+Peers will be responsible for assisting the student in learning and demonstrating fundamental skills.
+The course will focus on fitness, team and individual sports, dance, and team building.
+In addition to assisting their partners, peers will also be responsible to complete all fitness testing, and activities to improve their own physical fitness throughout the course.
+Recommendation from school counselor or current PE teacher is required for this course.
 SCIENCE Science courses at Glenbard South are aligned to the Next Generation Science Standards.
 The chart below shows a typical progression of courses for a student during their four years of high school.